benc-uk/kube-workshop/11-cicd-actions/readme.md

   IMAGE_TAG: ${{ github.run_id }}
 ```

-Add this section under the "Checkout app code repo" step in the job, it will require indenting to the correct level.
+Add this section under the "Checkout app code repo" step in the job, it will require indenting to the correct level:

 ```yaml
 - name: "Authenticate to access ACR"